Arjun-Dulam/Arjun-Dulam/README.md

 Hi there! 👋

-My name's Arjun, and I'm a second year undergraduate student at Georgia Tech studying CS.
+My name's Arjun, and I'm a third year undergraduate student at Georgia Tech studying CS.
 My concentrations are Systems & Architecture and Modelling & Simulation.

 I use my GitHub to share projects, notes, and exercises I've worked on.